fin-hypergrid/core/README.md

 We are also maintaining [online API documentation](http://openfin.github.io/fin-hypergrid/doc/Hypergrid.html) for all public objects and modules.
 This documentation is necessarily a on-going work-in-progress.

 (Cell editor information can be found [here](http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-editors.html).)

+(Cell Rendering information can be found [here](http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-renderer.html).)

+* Hypergrid global configurations can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html)
+    * Use it for modifying various hypergrid features and property defaults